phnx-im/docs/src/spec/delivery_service.md

 ```

 * The commit must exclusively contain Remove proposals
-* The commit must contain Remove proposals for all clients of all evicted users
 * The sending client must be a client of an admin
 * The DS validates the commit and updates its public tree
 * The DS removes the user profiles for the evicted users and the encrypted credential information of all of their clients